-Incredibles 2 storyline coincides with what is going around us right now?
+Does Incredibles 2 storyline coincide with what is going around us right now?

 Holly: “Well, I think that’s a little serendipitous with the Me Too coinciding with the opening of this movie where that’s an element.
 But I think it is totally by coincidence.
 And at the same time, it is in the air.
 I mean, it’s in the cultural, the environment that I guess we’re all breathing.